 What to see on the Twin Coast Discovery Highway

 The Twin Coast Discovery Highway takes you along both coasts of the “Winterless North”.
 Sea, sun and sand await in Northland along the Twin Coast Discovery Highway.

 Drive from Auckland to Whangarei, stopping by a winery in Warkworth or take a detour to Leigh to go snorkelling at the Goat Island Marine Reserve.
 The highway loops to Orewa, avoiding the toll road and its fee!
 Once you reach Whangarei check out Whangerei Falls and rocky outcrops of Abbey Caves.

 Then carry on to the Bay of Islands, with beaches, boats and dolphins.
 Kerikeri is another township along the way, where you can walk behind Rainbow Falls, and taste wine and chocolate!

 The highway takes you to the northern tip of New Zealand, Cape Reinga.
 Where you can see the Tasman Sea and the Pacific Ocean meet.
 Also, get a photo of the lighthouse and catch a bus along the 90 Mile Beach.

 Down the west coast, the Twin Coast Discovery Highway takes you Waipoua Forest to see the gargantuan kauri trees.
+This stretch of coast is known as the Kauri Coast.
 Stop at the Kai Iwi lakes, near Dargaville, for sailing, waterskiing or swimming.